Anthonios-Deeb/assignment-2-SP2/README.md

-This is the first assignment for the Software Programing Course it covers essential graph algorithms such as connectivity of the graph , shortest paths, cycle detection, bipartite graphs, and negative cycles detection.
+This is the second assignment for the Software Programing Course it covers essential graph algorithms such as connectivity of the graph , shortest paths, cycle detection, bipartite graphs, and negative cycles detection in this assignment I added operators for the Graph, these operators will NOT effect the way that the algorithms work in class Algorithms.
 ## Graph Class

 ### Overview